American Soldiers volunteer at German animal shelter

 |0

-This work, American Soldiers volunteer at German animal shelter [Image 5 of 5], by 1LT Jonathan Hankey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, American Soldiers volunteer at German animal shelter, by CPT Taylor Criswell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT